bigdata4mobility/bigdata4mobility.github.io/DATA.md

 [(GeoLife Data User Guide and Download Link)](https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/?msockid=0f4995297f3a650f12fc80447e91644b)

 ### Data Description
-GeoLife data is a GPS trajectory dataset collected in (Microsoft Research Asia) GeoLife project by 182 users in a period of over three years (from April 2007 to August 2012). (add spatial scope of the dataset?)
+GeoLife data is a GPS trajectory dataset collected in (Microsoft Research Asia) GeoLife project by 182 users in a period of over three years (from April 2007 to August 2012).
+(Add spatial scope of the dataset?)

 ### Data Variables